THEeLov/algo-visualizer/README.md

 BinaryTrees:
  - create binary tree from user input
  - validate tree if its binary
+ - create balanced tree from user inputed numbers

+Algo visualizer
+  - dfs/bfs visualization on tree
+  - visuazaliztion of validation
   -

-Algo visualizer
-  - dfs/bfd visualization on tree